pumbaasdad/aws-account/README.md

   * `root` will be automatically planned after the following workspaces are successfully deployed:
     * `terraform-cloud`
     * `terraform-permissions`
+  * If the `use_system_restore` variable is set to true, `system-restore` will be automatically planned after the following workspaces are successfully deployed:
+    * `terraform-cloud`
+    * `root`
+    * `system-restore-terraform-permissions`
-* If the `use_system_restore` variable is set to true, `system_restore` will be automatically planned after the following workspaces are successfully deployed:
+  * If the `use_system_restore` variable is set to true, `system-restore-terraform-permissions` will be automatically planned after the following workspaces are successfully deployed:
     * `terraform-cloud`
     * `root`